Blend node

 The Blend node has two or more parameters:

-The blend mode, that can be one of the following: Normal, Dissolve, Multiply, Screen, Overlay, Hard Light, Soft Light, Linear Light, Vivid Light, Pin Light, Burn, Dodge, Lighten, Darken, Difference, Additive, AddSub, Hard Mix, Exclusion.
+The blend mode, that can be one of the following: Normal, Dissolve, Multiply, Screen, Overlay, Hard Light, Soft Light, Linear Light, Vivid Light, Pin Light, Burn, Dodge, Lighten, Darken, Difference, Additive, AddSub, Hard Mix, Exclusion, Hue, Saturation, Color, Value.

 The opacity is used when mixing the result of the blend operation with the background input when the corresponding input is not connected.
 When connected, the opacity channel is multiplied with that parameter.